Particular/docs.particular.net/nservicebus/sagas/index.md

 Correlation is needed in order to find existing saga instances based on data on the incoming message.
 See [Message Correlation](message-correlation.md) for more details.

+> [!NOTE]
-Note: The saga `Id` available via `IContainSagaData` or `ContainSagaData` is considered internal to NServiceBus and must not be used to correlate messages.
+> The saga `Id` available via `IContainSagaData` or `ContainSagaData` is considered internal to NServiceBus and must not be used to correlate messages.
 Instead, add an additional property that contains a unique saga instance identifier.

 ## Discarding messages when saga is not found